-Question Answer Marks EITHER 2(a) What, for you, is the dramatic significance of the Gloucester 'sub-plot' to the play as a whole?
+Question Answer Marks EITHER 2(a) Discuss Shakespeare's dramatic presentation of ungrateful children in King Lear.
 25 Mark according to the levels of response marking criteria.
-OR OR 2(b) Analyse the following extract, showing how it adds to your understanding of Lear's relationship with his daughters in the play.
-You should pay close attention to Shakespeare's dramatic methods in your answer.
+OR 2(b) Analyse the following extract, considering ways Shakespeare presents Lear's relationship with the Fool here and elsewhere in the play.
+You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.